jiaojie1989/jiaojie1989.github.io/_posts/generals/2017-10-31-about-thrift.md

 ---
 layout: post
-title: 微服务与Thrift
+title: Thrift
-categories: [thrift, microservice]
+categories: [thrift]
-description: This is a general view of microservice and thrift framework.
+description: This is a general view of thrift framework.
 keywords: thrift
 ---
 # 缘由